 The Micro Rocket is a cream-of-the-crop Swiss kick scooter designed for an extra stable ride and smooth cruising.
 Not meant for jumping or tricks, it’s the perfect scooter for fun-loving kids that feel more comfortable on a scooter that’s easier to balance.

 “This new Micro, it’s so easy for me to use.
 Because you know the skinny wheel on the other one?
 It’s harder for me to balance.
 Cause watch me glide… see????
 I feel more steady and I can make sharp turns easier.”
 The words of our 9-year-old tester sum it up pretty well!

 The Rocket is designed for smooth and confident cruising.
-Rolling on two extra fat wheels, the Rocket is almost as stable as a 3-wheeled scooter.
+Rolling on two extra fat wheels, the Rocket is almost as stable as the 3-wheeled Micro Maxi scooter.
 Our adventurous but non-aggressive testers found a new friend in the Rocket.
 It doesn’t go quite as fast as a traditional kick scooter like the Micro Sprite (which they liked!) and is significantly easier to balance.